otavioschwanck/neomood/docs/new_on_vim.md

   1. Move the cursor to the line below marked --->.

-  2. Move the cursor to the first mistake in "wrng".
+  2. Move the cursor to the 'x' in "fxw".

-  3. Type r and then o to replace w with o.
+  3. Type r and then i to replace x with i.

-  4. Move the cursor to the 'g' in "wrng" and type r then g to replace it.
+  4. Move the cursor to the 'w' in "fxw" and type r then x to replace it.

-  5. Continue fixing the word.
+  5. Continue fixing the other errors.

----> To fxx the wrng things, type rx characters and the X key.
+---> To fxw the wromg things, tipe r and the correct character.

-NOTE: The line should read: To fix the wrong things, type rx characters and the X key.
+NOTE: The line should read: To fix the wrong things, type r and the correct character.

 ## Lesson 3: Visual Selection